 How to Complete, When to File, and Where to Mail

-A W-2 form is a statement that must be prepared by employers each year for employees, showing the employee's total gross earnings, Social Security earnings, Medicare earnings, and federal and state taxes withheld from the employee.
+A W-2 form is a statement that you must prepare as an employer each year for employees, showing the employee's total gross earnings, Social Security earnings, Medicare earnings, and federal and state taxes withheld from the employee.

-The purpose of this form is to provide the employee with information that must be included on his or her income tax form.
+The purpose of this form is to provide the employee with information that must be included in their income tax form.
 It also gives the Social Security Administration and the IRS information to verify the employee's income tax return.

-Yes, you must file W-2s with the Social Security Administration(SSA) by the same deadline as you provide forms to employees.
-This is a good reason to give employees their forms early in January so that you can find and fix errors before filing with the SSA.
+The deadline is the same for giving the W-2 to employees and filing it with the SSA.
+This is a good reason to give employees their forms early in January so that you can find and fix errors before filing.

 Parts of the W-2 Form